 Learn more: State Farm Insurance review

-Farmers has many options for your Wyoming car insurance policy, including coverage for things like rideshare insurance, loss of use, Guaranteed Value replacement coverage and accident forgiveness.
+Farmers has many options for your Wyoming car insurance policy, including coverage for things like loss of use, Guaranteed Value replacement coverage and accident forgiveness.
 Farmers also offers great discounts for bundling policies if you hold life or home insurance policies with the company.
 It holds an A- (Excellent) rating from AM Best for financial stability, but customers may want to be mindful of below-average customer satisfaction scores.
 According to our analysis, Farmers’ annual full coverage premium was the second lowest.
 You may also qualify for one of the company’s many discounts which include deals for distant students, loyal customers and policyholders with multiple vehicles.

 Learn more: Farmers Insurance review